Are textbooks and readings necessary?

 - Highlight the main points, this will help you understand the respective lectures better.

-- Also, highlight areas that you have difficulties understanding, and clarify them during lectures.
+- Also, highlight areas that you have difficulties understanding, and clarify them during lectures or tutorials.

 - All assigned readings are examinable even if they are not taught in lectures (unless otherwise specified by your lecturer), so we advise you to buy the textbooks and print the readings.

-- Information regarding required textbooks will be available on IVLE when you have successfully bidded for your modules.
+- Information regarding required textbooks and weekly readings will be available on IVLE when you have successfully bid for your modules.

 Textbooks are expensive, are there cheaper alternatives?

-- Yes, used textbooks are often traded on Carousell (the old IVLE Forum has been closed)
+- Yes, used textbooks or eBooks are often traded on Carousell.

 - Some lecturers permit the use of older editions, and these are usually available at a cheaper price.

 - You could also earn some quick cash ($5 – $10), by signing up for paid psychology experiments.
-Not only do these experiments pay, they are also intriguing and exciting to participate in, e.g. participants may be required to undergo a EEG brain scan, or carry out a memory task.
-Such experiments are often listed on IVLE (Top Row of Tabs, under ‘Student Events’), RP Sona or pinned up on the board at AS5 outside the Labs.
+Not only do these experiments pay, but they are also intriguing and exciting to participate in, e.g. participants may be required to undergo an EEG brain scan, or carry out a memory task.
+Such experiments are often listed on IVLE (Top Row of Tabs, under ‘Student Events’), RP Sona, 1our, or pinned up on the board at AS5 outside the Labs.